Meet the Mission

-To apply, please submit a pdf file(s) to email@example.com.
-Please be sure your application addresses all 10 numbered elements listed below, using the headers provided.
-Do not forget to include the letters of permission and support from element 10.
+To apply, please submit a pdf file(s) to firstname.lastname@example.org.
+Please be sure your application addresses all 8 numbered elements listed below, using the headers provided.
+Do not forget to include letters of permission and support.
 There is no limit to the number of applications an organization can submit.

 - Abstract.
 Please provide a title, a one paragraph description of your project, and a one paragraph description of how the project helps meet the mission of the Waterman Fund.
 Include the amount of funding requested here.

 - Description and Location.
-Tell us what you plan to do and why in 1500 words or less.
+Tell us what you plan to do and why.
 Tell us how this project involves the alpine zone (as defined by the Waterman Fund).
 Describe your objectives, methods, materials, strategies, or techniques.
 Describe the educational component of your project.
 Please provide maps and use photos as appropriate.
 For research projects, please include background information, including a brief literature review.

 - Ethical Considerations.
 Almost all projects will have an ecological and/or experiential impact on the spirit of wildness in the outdoors.
 Please tell us how your think your project involves or impacts the spirit of wildness in the alpine zone, and if or how you will mitigate those impacts.
 How will any long-term benefits or the outcome of your project outweigh the short-term impacts of its execution?

 - Results.
 Tell us briefly what successful completion of this project will look like and how it will further alpine stewardship.
 For research projects, what might be the on-the-ground conservation benefits for alpine stewardship?

 - Documentation.
 Tell us how this project will be documented and reported.